Coffee Shop Location Selection: How to Find the Perfect Spot

 High Grade Coffee — Bellwether customer café

 Location can make or break a coffee shop.
-The right spot delivers built-in foot traffic, the right customer demographics, and visibility that markets itself.
-The wrong location means fighting uphill from day one.
-This guide covers how to evaluate potential locations, what to look for, and how to avoid costly mistakes.
+The right spot delivers built-in foot traffic, the right customer demographics, and visibility that markets the business for you.
+The wrong location means fighting an uphill battle from day one, with marketing budgets that can't compensate for the people who simply don't walk by.
+This guide covers how to evaluate potential sites, what to look for, and how to avoid the costly mistakes that show up most often in lease postmortems.

 Daily foot traffic500+ passingUnder 100